 We ordered a variety of dishes.
 Two favorites were the island green salad with goat feta, grapes and olives.
 It was so good, I wish I had it everyday.
 We also ordered the salmon with cultured cream, beets and green strawberries.
 We loved it.
 Dessert made us happy, too.
 Hay ice cream was involved and it was awesome.

 After such an incredible dinner, we went back to our cottage.
 The next morning, after a coffee from Isabel’s, we slowly meandered to the ferry terminal to go home.

 What a trip!
 We cannot wait to go back.
 Next time, we want to get in the water and go kayaking.
 Maybe even kayaking with whales (whoa).
 Whale watching in the San Juan Islands is a must.
 There’s so much to do, see and eat in the San Juan Islands, I think we might just make it a yearly expedition.

 Disclosure: Both hotels, Seastar Lofts and Lopez Farm Cottages hosted our lodging during our trip.
 Rosarios was very kind and hosted our dinner.
 Ursa Minor also kindly hosted us for dinner.
 We would like to thank Visit San Juan Islands (especially Barbara) who helped put our trip together and introduced us to the San Juans.
-We have not been compensated to write this post.
+We only work with businesses that we love and only share suggestions that we would encourage friends and family to enjoy.
 All opinions are our own.